What is Cash Flow Management?

 Importance of Cash Flow Management

-As per a research study conducted, 82% of the businesses fail due to poor cash flow management.
-This statement alone suffices in emphasizing the importance of good cash flow management.
+As per a research study conducted, 82% of businesses fail due to poor cash flow management.
+Cash flow statement alone suffices in emphasizing the importance of good cash flow management.
 However, let us evaluate more deeply how a good cash flow management system aids in operational success.

 Solvency and Credit Worthiness

 Positive cash flows please banks and financial institutions.
 A positive cash flow means the business enjoys steady and predictable cash flows.
 Banks prefer extending credit to such borrowers.
 The payment of the next installment is certain and reliable.
 Not to mention, the cash flow health also contributes to the credit score affixed on a company.
 Companies with impressive credit ratings will be in a better position to raise funds from the open market or seek foreign investment.
 It is noteworthy how mere management of cash at the operating level can be leveraged to fetch such humongous benefits.

 The crux of good cash management lies in maintaining positive cash flows over time.
 The theory advocates that the inflow should always exceed the outflow to sit on a surplus.
 Instead of being kept idle, these surplus funds could be invested to reap returns.
 This would be a classic case of “letting your money make money for you.”
 Furthermore, a business that regularly invests and sets apart a sum would also be able to incur a CAPEX purchase.
 And all this is just from efficient cash management!
 A good cash flow management system thus, also lifts the pressure off the funds flows from operating activities to purchase capital expenditure.

 An efficient cash flow management system ensures funds are always at the disposal of the manager.
 By timing the receivables and payables perfectly, a business will always be in a position to honor the vendor obligations on time.
 A business paying up on time is successful in building a relationship of trust with the vendor.
 It will also be possible to negotiate better credit terms with a satisfied vendor.